doby162/reagent-memory/README.md

 # Hello, welcome to this clojurescript / reagent project!

+I wanted to learn some React, so here we are!

 ## Running the project
 This is pretty much not a production app, there's no backend and no dedicated production server.
 To run, navigate to the root of the project and start the Figwheel compiler with `lein figwheel`.